SparrowMike/memoryGame/README.md

 # memoryGame

-Simonous is a memory exercise tool specifically designed for musicians in mind who wish to improve their ability to replicate musical pattern (AKA Ear Training).
+Simonous is a memory exercise tool specifically designed for musicians who wish to improve their ability to replicate musical pattern.
+It is based on the idea of attaching a colour to a sound, also known as “the colour of sound”.

-Currently available in major scale and major pentatonic, the user is able to manipulate note durations as well as the intervals between the notes.
-Additionally there are representation of notes in a blinking colourful circles.
+Simply put, the user can pick scale he/she would like to practice with and the game would then generate a random note, if answered correctly another note would be added each time .

-SETTINGS
+There are also additional settings available to make the game more or less challenging.
+The user is able to manipulate note durations as well as the intervals between the notes.
+Additionally there are representation of notes in a blinking colourful circles to represent “the colour of sound”.

-Volume: Ability to adjust the loudness of the notes played.
+SETTINGS Volume: Ability to adjust the loudness of the notes played.

 Blink duration: Time of the light duration, go low for a fast blink or higher up for a longer blink duration.